KarimPwnz/karimpwnz.github.io/_posts/2023-01-05-github-actions-leaking-secrets.md

 The job messages are encrypted likely as a security measure against compromised access tokens.
 An attacker who has an access token but not the corresponding private key cannot decrypt job messages—they can only send the "Get message" request and receive encrypted job data.
 With the private key, the runner decrypts an AES encryption key and uses the key to decrypt job messages.
 (On the other hand, hosted runners receive a decrypted AES key and don't rely on RSA encryption; this is because their access token expires shortly after the job finishes.)

-GitHub only recommends using self-hosted runners on private repositories because configuring them securely is diffcult.
+Self-hosted runners are difficult to configure securely, so GitHub only recommends them in private repositories.
 However, to better understand how the GitHub Actions runner works, I will launch a self-hosted instance and analyze it through an HTTP proxy (Burp Suite).

 ### Network Analysis